06 Safeguarding children, young people and vulnerable adults policy

 - there are potential concerns about sexual abuse, fabricated illness, FGM or forced marriage

-The designated person makes a professional judgment regarding whether consent (from a parent) should
+The designated safeguarding lead makes a professional judgment

-be sought before making a child protection referral as described above.
-They record their decision about informing or not informing parents along with an explanation for this decision.
-Advice will be
+regarding whether consent (from a parent/carer) should be sought before making a child protection referral as described above.
+They record their decision about informing or not informing parents

-sought from the appropriate children’s social work team if there is any doubt.
-Advice can also be sought from the designated officer.
+along with an explanation for this decision.
+Advice will be sought from the appropriate children’s social work team if there is any doubt.

 Referring

-- If the designated person or their back-up is not on site, the most senior member of staff present takes responsibility for making
+- If the designated safeguarding lead or their back-up is not on site, the most senior member of staff

-the referral to social care.
+present takes responsibility for making the referral to social care.

 - If a child is believed to be in immediate danger, or an incident occurs at the end of the session and staff are concerned about the